mcmire/personal-content--writings/source/blog/2016/04/katawa-shoujo-review.md

 tags: visual-novel
 ---

+***Spoiler alert:** I've tried to keep this review spoiler-free, other than sharing certain opinions about the storylines.
+I would recommend playing through the game completely to see how you like it.*

 There are a large number of visual novels available on the internet, both free of charge and for sale on platforms like Steam and [itch.io][itch].
 But I'm getting ahead of myself.
 What is a visual novel?
 I like to think of is an adult